 - Whether or not you can be helped by a hearing aid

 - The degree and type of hearing loss and whether the loss exists in one or both ears

 Hearing Test Results

-The results of your tests will be recorded on a form called an audiogram, which the hearing specialist will review with you.
+The results of your tests will be recorded on a form called an audiogram, which the hearing instrument specialist will review with you.
 The audiogram reflects your hearing loss in frequencies and decibels.
 You will be shown the type, pattern and degree of hearing loss, as well as the percentage of normal conversational speech that you are still able to hear.

-Your hearing specialist will then relate these results to your concerns about your hearing.
+Your hearing instrument specialist will then relate these results to your concerns about your hearing.
 The next step is to consider treatment solutions.
 You can count on our team taking the time necessary to understand your concerns so that they can provide you with everything you need to make an informed personal decision.

 You can’t solve what you don’t understand.
-Schedule a hearing test with our trained hearing specialist and discover how much sound you’ve been missing…and how much more you could be hearing.
+Schedule a hearing test with our trained hearing instrument specialist and discover how much sound you’ve been missing…and how much more you could be hearing.

 Types of Hearing Tests